-Further, one can determine the ductility index through employment of Eq.
+Furthermore, one can determine the ductility index through employment of Eq.
 (7).
-The ratio of the irreversible hysteresis loop energy $U_r$ to the total energy $U_t$ , is defined as the degree of plastic flow [24].
+The ratio of the irreversible hysteresis loop energy $U_r$ to the total energy, $U_t$ , is defined as the degree of plastic flow [26].
 The ductility index D varies from 0.0 for a purely elastic to 1.0 for a purely plastic material.
-A mapping of the results from this approach is illustrated in Fig.10.
-The contour map showed that ductility index of femtosecond laserirradiated region is increased up to 25%.
+A mapping of the results from this approach is illustrated in Fig. 12.
+The contour map

+Fig. 9 Representative load-displacement curves for 200 nm indentation in untreated and irradiated regions of fused silica sample showed that the ductility index of femtosecond laser-irradiated region is increased up to 25%.
 The increase in ductility index corresponds well with the highly plastic behavior indicated by the decrease in H/E ratio.